easycoder/easycoder.github.io/iwsy/resources/help/quickstart.md

 ~img:https://easycoder.github.io/iwsy/resources/help/quickstart/newblock.png|100%~

 Most of these default values are fine as they are; they describe a block that occupies the whole window area.
 Let's just change the ~m:name~ property to ~m:background~ and the ~m:background~ property to ~m:url('https://easycoder.github.io/iwsy/resources/help/quickstart/SemoigoDawn.jpg')~.
+Be sure to use single-quotes as shown.
 When the presentation runs, the effect will be to display a full-size image.
 This is what the panel should look like now:

 ~img:https://easycoder.github.io/iwsy/resources/help/quickstart/first-block.png|100%~